Are you looking to get your small business financed? Or are you having difficulties in securing the optimum financing for your business idea?

 4. Interested Investors

-5. Debt financing is also known as Bank loan for businesses
+5. Debt financing is also known as Bank funding for businesses

-6. A loan from another company or a government-sponsored organization
+6. Funding from another company or a government-sponsored organization

 7. Government-sponsored Business programs for Start-Ups